 The best way to remove cigarette smoke from the home is to simply stop smoking or ask those around you to do so.
 However, this is not always possible.

-An air purifier can be extremely helpful for removing stale smoke odours and particles.
+One of our smoke air purifier can be extremely helpful for removing stale smoke odours and particles.
 It can also remove toxic chemicals from the air you breathe.
 Smoke from wood stoves and open fires can also cause a problem in the home.
 A good air cleaner will filter away the associated combustion by-products which are bad for your health.

 There are 3 key factors in air purification for smoke: particulates, odours and VOCs.
 You can combat these unwanted particles through filtration, activated carbon & enhanced carbon respectively.